cnsoft/cocos2d-kamcord-ios/README.md

 Keep in mind that videos that are larger and have higher quality will take much longer to process and upload, potentially making for a worse user experience.
 We recommend running with either `VIDEO_DIMENSIONS_FULL` and `VIDEO_QUALITY_MEDIUM` (the default) or `VIDEO_DIMENSIONS_HALF` and `VIDEO_QUALITY_HIGH`.
 You should experiment with different combinations to see what works best for your games.

+### Background Audio

+You can add a repeating background audio track to your videos by providing a filename and extension using the following API call:

+	+(BOOL) setAudioResourceName:(NSString *)name
+	    	           extension:(NSString *)extension;

+For example, if you had a resource named `game_background.wav`, call this method with `game_background` and `wav`.
+This method returns `YES` if the audio file was found using the provided `name` and `extension`.
+Otherwise, it returns `NO`.
+We suport the common file formats (`aac`, `aif`, `m4a`, `mp3`, and `wav`).

+If the audio file is too long for the recording, then we trim it appropriately.
+If the audio file is too short for the recording, we repeat it multiple times so that it plays throughout the entire video recording.

 ### Presenting User Options